qnrabc/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code book

-### The codebook sumarises the data fields in the file **tidy.txt** which is produced as an output of **run_analysis.R**
+The codebook sumarises the data fields in the file **tidy.txt** which is produced as an output of **run_analysis.R**.
 The first two columns of the dataset contain identifiers.
 The remaining columns contain measurements.

 ### Identifiers

 - subject - contains the id of a subject
-- activity - contains the name of an activity performed by the subject. activity field can contain one of the following values:
+- activity - contains the name of an activity performed by the subject.
+Activity field can contain one of the following values:
   1. WALKING
   2. WALKING_UPSTAIRS
   3. WALKING_DOWNSTAIRS